This post may contain affiliate links. Read my full disclosure policy.

 - Place apples on a baking sheet and dot with butter.

 - Roll out dough to 1/4 inch thickness on a floured sheet of parchment.
-Place whole parchment on the sheet pan.
+Pick up the whole parchment and place the dough on the parchment on the sheet pan.

 - Brush with egg wash (optional) and sprinkle with cinnamon sugar mixture.
 Cut with a scoring wheel and bake at 350 for 20 minutes or until crusts are lightly brown on the bottom.